INSIGHTS IN ACTION

 The Many Faces of SaaS Churn

-Different departments within a SaaS company will interpret and respond to churn in different ways.
-A customer success team, for example, might focus on boosting retention with a program that incentivizes early renewals.
-A product team, on the other hand, might contribute by developing new features that customers have been requesting.
-Because multiple department heads may be responsible for churn, it is essential to align on a clear definition and consistent formulas for calculating it.
+Different departments within a SaaS company will interpret and respond to revenue churn in different ways.
+A customer success team, for example, might focus on boosting the retention of paying customers with a program that incentivizes early renewals.
+A product team, on the other hand, might contribute by developing new features that have been requested, increasing customer satisfaction.
+Because multiple department heads may be responsible for churn, it is essential to align on a clear definition and consistent formulas for churn calculation.

 Three Common Ways to Calculate SaaS Churn